emwap/stream-paper/paper.md

 We have measured the difference between functional and monadic streams on two different benchmarks: moving average and FIR filter.
 The measurements have been performed on a Linux desktop, equipped with a 3.5 GHz Intel Core i7-3770K and 16 GB 1600 MHz DDR3.
-Only one core has been used throughout all benchmarks.
+One core is used throughout all benchmarks.

-The results for the moving average is shown in figure
+The results for the moving average is shown in Figure
 \ref{fig:measurements-mov-avg}.
-The points labeled "Pure" show the results for the purely functional stream representation, while the "Monadic Buffer" points show the results for the monadic streams using a cyclic buffer.
-We've tested the different implementations using a wide variety of buffer sizes to see how our technique scales, though it should be said that typical filter orders don't go above five in digital signal processing applications.
-For small buffer sizes, the monadic buffer version is slightly better but loses as the size of the window grows large.
-The reason is that the cyclic buffer implementation uses the modulus operation frequently to make sure that the buffer is presented to the programmer with elements in the right order and not shifted.
-As the window grows larger the cost of the modulus operations kills the performance.
+The points labeled "Pure" show the results for the purely functional stream representation, while the points labeled "Monadic Buffer" show the results for the monadic streams using a cyclic buffer.
+Filter orders up to five are typical in digital signal processing applications but we tested the different implementations with a wide variety of buffer sizes to see the scalability of our technique.
+The monadic buffer version is slightly better for small buffer sizes but worse for large window sizes.
+The reason is that the cyclic buffer implementation uses the modulus operation frequently to ensure that the buffer is presented to the programmer with elements in the right order and not shifted.
+The number of modulus operations grows with the window size.
 The third set of points shows the result of an implementation where the buffer is kept entirely in references (see [Streams for EDSLs]).
 That version readily outperforms the two other versions, and is consistently at least $4\times$ faster than the functional representation.

-The FIR filter benchmark is presented in figure
+The FIR filter benchmark is presented in Figure
 \ref{fig:measurements-fir}.
 The "Pure" points again show the performance of purely functional stream.
 "Monadic" shows monadic streams where the buffer is stored in references.